Dialoging for Democracy (2019)

 Audience members were encouraged to be active participants and ask questions thereby facilitating discussions and critical thinking.

-Opening remarks on the history of Youth-Nex and its future endeavors.
+Nancy Duetsch, Director of Youth-Nex, gives opening remarks on the history of the center and shares more on its future endeavors.

 Importance of Youth Involvement

 Youth-Nex invited youth to participate in the celebration and honor their contributions to the center's success.

 The Program Director for Teen Empowerment attended and represents community leaders we've collaborated with to promote effective youth development.

 Youth-Nex is committed to the training pipeline for faculty, supporting all faculty levels and types including post-docs, research assistant professors and more!

 Youth-Nex works with and supports graduate students from a variety of backgrounds in education, psychology, and clinical sciences.

 Patrick Tolan is the Founding Director of Youth-Nex, pictured with Catherine Bradshaw and Jennifer Hunter who support the work of Youth-Nex.

 Read the articles written about our conference below: